ksob/winci-server/README.md

 	* PortableGit  (can be obtained here: http://code.google.com/p/msysgit/)
   Note: WinCI-server could also work with other editions or versions of the software listed above although it has not been tested.

+Next go to WinCI-server directory.

-Then unpack all three of them into the following directories of WinCI-server accordingly:
+Then unpack all three of them into the following directories accordingly:

 	* fixtures/Ruby
 	* fixtures/DevKit